Heterojunction solar cell: Antireflection coating and conductive oxide

 where $d$ is the layer thickness, $\lambda$ is the desired wavelength of minimum reflection and $\eta$ is the material's refractive index.

-Depending on the refractive index of the ITO (typically ~0.9), the optimum layer thickness is usually 70-80 nm.
+Depending on the refractive index of the ITO (typically ~1.9), the optimum layer thickness is usually 70–80 nm.
 Due to thin-film interference, the ITO (a dull grey-black ceramic material) appears a vibrant blue colour at this thickness.

-Indium tin oxide is a transparent conducting oxide (TCO) which enhances lateral conductivity of the contact surfaces without significantly impeding light transmission.
-This is necessary because the amorphous layers have a relatively high resistance despite their high doping levels.
+Alternative materials

 Due to the scarcity of indium, alternative TCOs such as aluminium-doped zinc oxide (AZO) are being researched for use in SHJ cells.
 AZO has a much higher chemical sensitivity than ITO, which presents challenges for certain metallisation methods that require etching, such as nickel seed layer etch-backs and typically has a poorer interface contact to both p- and n-type amorphous layers.
+AZO may have long-term stability issues when cells are used in modules, which may require capping layers such as SiOx.

+Undoped tin oxide (SnOx) has also been used successfully to produce indium-free TCOs on SHJ cells with an efficiency of 24.91%.

+Enhancement of the optical and electronic properties of indium oxide based TCOs has been achieved through co-doping with cerium and hydrogen, which results in high electron mobility.
+Such films can be grown at temperatures sufficiently low to be compatible with the heat-sensitive SHJ production process.
+Indium oxide doped with cerium oxide, tantalum oxide and titanium oxide have also resulted in favourable electronic properties.
+The process is tunable through introduction of water vapour into the sputtering chamber in which hydroxyl radicals in the plasma are believed to terminate oxygen vacancies in the TCO film, leading to enhanced electron mobility and lower sheet resistance, however stability and contact resistance must be considered when using this method in SHJ cells.

+Double-antireflection coating

 Through evaporation, a double-antireflection coating of magnesium fluoride (MgF2) or aluminium oxide (Al2O3) may be used to further reduce surface reflections, however this step is not currently employed in industrial production.
+AZO capping layers such as SiOx can also act as a double AR coating.
+Such techniques were used to produce SHJ cells with world record power conversion efficiencies.